-Jai Hari Kaur was the oldest of 3 daughters born to John and Norma Lee Priel.
-She was a delightful child that was very friendly and made friends very easily.
-As a child she enjoyed playing with her sisters, friends and cousins.
+Jai Hari Kaur Khalsa was the eldest of three daughters born to John and Norma Lee Priel.
+As an outgoing child, she made friends easily, and enjoyed playing with her sisters and cousins.
 She was always a good student and enjoyed drawing, painting and working with clay.
-My grandmother still has a fish spoon rest on her stove that was made by Jai Hari Kaur.
+She once made a fish spoon, that my grandmother still has, resting on her stove!

-After high school, she attended Clark College for 2 years working towards a dental hygienist degree.
-It was at Clark that she found her love of sports.
-She had to pick a sport to get some athletic credits, so she joined the fencing team.
+After high school, Jai Hari attended Clark College for two years, working towards a degree in Dental Hygiene.
+At Clark she found her love of sports, and joined the fencing team.
 Like everything she put her heart into, she exceeded at fencing and won many matches.

-One of her pride and joys was her daughter, Shabd Simran Kaur.
+One of Jai Hari’s greatest joys in life was her daughter, Shabd Simran Kaur.
 She was so proud of her and the woman she had become.
-Shabd Simran blessed Jai Hari with 3 beautiful grandchildren, Sohaila, Saajan, and Sundesh.
-They were her pride and joy in the last years.
+Shabd Simran blessed Jai Hari with three beautiful grandchildren, Sohaila, Saajan, and Sundesh.
+They were the other greatest joys of her final years.
 She always wanted to know what they were up to and very much enjoyed their visits.

-Jai Hari was a woman of strength, kindness, love, and determination.
-She exuded positivity that touched everyone that she was with.
+Jai Hari Kaur was a woman of strength, kindness, love, and determination.
+She exuded positivity that touched everyone who knew her.
 She was a wonderful daughter, mother, sister, aunt, but her most important role was “Nani”.
 She was a beautiful human being who was loved very much and will be so missed!